One of the most commonly asked questions online is how to sleep better.

 - Quit smoking

-But what do you do if you are struggling with sleep and you are spending more time tossing and turning awake at night than catching those Zzzz's?
+But what do you do if you are struggling with sleep and you are spending more time tossing and turning awake at night than sleeping?

-Well, here is the Amchara guide to the top 14 natural ways to get better sleep - try one at a time or a mixture to see what works best for you!
+Here is our Amchara guide to the top 14 natural ways to get better sleep - try them out and see what works best for you.

-Melatonin is a natural hormone in the body and it is converted when light decreases at night from serotonin which is a chemical in the brain.
+Melatonin is a natural hormone in the body - it is converted when light decreases at night from serotonin, a chemical in the brain.

 This is a very popular sleep remedy for people who struggle with odd sleep times, such as those who work on night shifts and people who travel long distances.